 My kitty, Olivia (aka “Livers”), can be a picky eater so it takes a little bit more effort to find just the right treat for this feline princess.
 The Ultimate Cat Treat Cookbook has been a great help to me.
 Olivia loves these wholesome treats that are not crammed with fillers like the store-bought ones often are.
 She especially loves the recipes with tuna in them!

 Let Your Pet Pick Out A Gift For Their Gotcha Day

 Every pet loves a new toy or yummy treat.
 So pamper your fur family with something they choose personally.
 If possible, take them to your favorite pet store, lay out a selection of treats or toys, and see which one they are drawn to first.
-Or, if you’d like to bring home a surprise but you’re stumped for ideas, check out my gift guides here and here.
+Or, if you’d like to bring home a surprise but you’re stumped for ideas, check out my gift guides to boredom busters for cats and for dogs.
 And you’ll love my Amazon Storefront, where I’ve curated all of my favorite things.